yomimono/qubes-test-mirage/README.md

     $ make

-This will generate two binaries in the `_build` directory:
+This will generate four binaries in the `_build/default` directory:

-- `dom0.native` will run in dom0 and accepts kernel uploads.
+- `dom0_replace.exe` will run in dom0 and accepts kernel uploads.
-- `dev.native` will run in your dev VM and sends kernel images to dom0.
+- `dev_replace.exe` will run in your dev VM and sends kernel images to dom0.
+- `dom0_boot.exe` will run in dom0 and boots existing kernels.
+- `dev_boot.exe` will run in your dev VM; it asks dom0 to boot kernels and displays their console output.

-Copy `dom0.native` to dom0 as `/usr/local/bin/test-mirage-dom0` (and make it executable).
+Copy `dom0_replace.exe` to dom0 as `/usr/local/bin/test-mirage-dom0` (and make it executable).
 The easiest way to do this is to run these commands in dom0 (`dev` is the name of the build VM and you'll need to adjust the path):

-    # qvm-run -p dev 'cat /path/to/test-mirage/_build/dom0.native' > dom0.native
+    # qvm-run -p dev 'cat /path/to/test-mirage/_build/default/dom0_replace.exe' > test-mirage-dom0
-    # mv dom0.native /usr/local/bin/test-mirage-dom0
+    # mv test-mirage-dom0 /usr/local/bin/test-mirage-dom0
     # chmod a+x /usr/local/bin/test-mirage-dom0

 Create `/etc/qubes-rpc/talex5.TestMirage` containing just that path: